MultiSafepay/docs/content/faq/getting-started/glossary.md

 title: Glossary
 weight:
 meta_title: "FAQ Getting Started - Glossary - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
-You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
+You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
 tags: 'hidden'
 read_more: "."
 ---